25 Things Students MUST Do In College (written by Career Expert, Pete Leibman)

 -Career Expert and Professional Speaker

 -President of Idealize Enterprises

 P.S.
 I speak about career success to students and young professionals nationwide.
-To learn more about my programs and speaking availability for The 2011 Dream Job College Tour, please send an email to Pete@IdealizeNow.com.Explore posts in the same categories: Confidence, Get Your Dream Job NOW, Peak Performance, Success
+To learn more about my programs and speaking availability for The 2011 Dream Job College Tour, please send an email to Pete@IdealizeNow.com.Confidence, Get Your Dream Job NOW, Peak Performance, Success